malessandrini/boswars-user-manual/boswars-manual-en.md

 # Fighting

 When your units get within range of enemy units or structures, they will start to shoot them without specific user's intervention.
 They will even move partially forward and backward to better fight back, according to their attack range.
-If you want them to attack a specific target first, you can select them and left-click on the target expressely (this is a shortcut so you don't need to invoke the Attack action directly).
-You can also destroy other objects that are not enemies, like for example trees if they're in your way, buy you have to invoke the Attack action expressely in that case (simply press "A") and then left-click on a target.
+If you want them to attack a specific target first, you can select them and left-click on the target expressly (this is a shortcut so you don't need to invoke the Attack action directly).
+You can also destroy other objects that are not enemies, like for example trees if they're in your way, buy you have to invoke the Attack action expressly in that case (simply press "A") and then left-click on a target.
 You can even destroy your own units!

 Hint: if your units are moving towards a specific destination and they are approached by enemies during the way, you'll find that they will not fight back while moving.
 In that case you can make them stop by pressing "S" as a shortcut (while they're selected) so that they will start fighting.